SupeRuier/awesome-active-learning/README.md

 - [From Model-driven to Data-driven: A Survey on Active Deep Learning [2021]](https://arxiv.org/pdf/2101.09933.pdf)
 - [Understanding the Relationship between Interactions and Outcomes in Human-in-the-Loop Machine Learning [2021]](http://harp.ri.cmu.edu/assets/pubs/hil_ml_survey_ijcai_2021.pdf): HIL, a wider framework.

-# Problem-oriented approach
+# Problem-oriented approach (Problem settings)

 Firstly, we summarized the previous works in a problem-oriented order.
-We note that, in this section we don't focus on what the algorithms look like.
-However, we try to identify the exact problem settings and list the applicable methods (or works) for the corresponding settings.
+We note that, in this section we try to identify the exact problem settings and list the methods (or works) for the corresponding settings.
 In other words, we need to understand what specific problems active learning is trying to solve.

 We divided the problem settings into three types: